Skip to main contentSkip to navigation

 How Much Does Phison SSD Recovery Cost?

-Phison SATA SSDs (PS3111-S11, PS3110-S10) and NVMe SSDs (PS5012-E12, PS5018-E18, PS5021-E21T) have different pricing tiers.
-The cost depends on the failure type, not the controller model.
-No diagnostic fee.
-No data, no recovery fee.
+Phison SATA SSDs (PS3111-S11, PS3110-S10) and NVMe SSDs (PS5012-E12, PS5018-E18, PS5021-E21T) have distinct data recovery pricing tiers.
+The required recovery method and overall cost are determined by the specific hardware failure type, including firmware corruption, PMIC failure, or NAND degradation, rather than the controller model.

 SATA SSD Recovery (PS3111-S11, PS3110-S10)